19 Stunning Trails & National Parks in Washington DC

 America’s 26th president was a lifelong birder, so you better believe there are all kinds of bird species to see.
 There’s also a kayaking program for visitors to explore the Potomac River.

-Finally, the Mount Vernon Trail offers 18 miles of paved trail that goes from the island to Thomas Jefferson’s Mount Vernon.
+Finally, the Mount Vernon Trail offers 18 miles of paved path from the island to Thomas Jefferson’s Mount Vernon.

 Potomac Heritage

-For the kids, there is a Family Adventure Guide, passport stamp program and a Track Trail program.
-Check out the NPS.gov website for more information for more kid-centered activities.
+For the kids, there is a Family Adventure Guide, a passport stamp program, and a Track Trail program.
+Check out the NPS.gov website for more information on more kid-centered activities.

-After a long day of hiking and exploring, there are a number of scenic viewpoints to sit back, relax and enjoy the sunset over the water.
+After a long day of hiking and exploring, there are several scenic viewpoints to sit back, relax, and enjoy the sunset over the water.
+Be careful though as you might encounter wild animals here!

 Star-Spangled Banner

 While the United States was involved in the War of 1812, the Chesapeake Bay area felt the brunt of it.
-The Star-Spangled Banner trail commemorates that occasion and the birth of the national anthem.
+The Star-Spangled Banner trail commemorates that occasion and the birth of the national anthem, a great time in American history.

 Check out the NPS.gov website for more!